PowerDNS/pdns/pdns/dnsdistdist/docs/reference/rules-management.rst

   * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.
   * ``truncateRuleWidth=-1``: int - Truncate rules output to ``truncateRuleWidth`` size.
 Defaults to ``-1`` to display the full rule.

-.. function:: topRule()

-  .. versionchanged:: 1.6.0
-    Replaced by :func:`mvRuleToTop`

-  Before 1.6.0 this function used to move the last rule to the first position, which is now handled by :func:`mvRuleToTop`.

 .. function:: rmRule(id)

-  .. versionchanged:: 1.6.0
-    ``id`` can now be a string representing the name of the rule.

   Remove rule ``id``.